 - Traditional Republican voters like the ones we discussed a few weeks ago (wealthier, more educated, suburban) might not like Trump, but that doesn't mean they're ready to vote for a Democratic Congressional candidate.
 They will see through it if you try to get them to vote Democratic with an anti-Trump message.

-If you have questions about using or avoiding Trump in your campaign, reach out to us!
-We’re happy to be a resource to you.
+If you have questions about using or avoiding Trump in your campaign, reply to this email and let us know!
+We're happy to be a resource to you.

 "Why I Chose HSG Campaigns"